CMSgov/qpp-submissions-docs/README.md

 These docs are hosted on GitHub Pages.

-To deploy changes, merge a feature branch into to the master branch (see [CONTRIBUTING.md#merging-to-master](CONTRIBUTING.md#merging-to-master)) and deploy the master branch with the following command:
+To deploy changes, you'll need to be a collaborator on the GitHub repo, merge a feature branch into to the master branch (see [CONTRIBUTING.md#merging-to-master](CONTRIBUTING.md#merging-to-master)), and deploy the master branch with the following command:

 ```bash
 git checkout master